Chart Color Schemes

 Leongatha shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 17.9%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 12.7%, followed by graduate diplomas (2.7%) and postgraduate qualifications (2.5%).
-Vocational credentials are prevalent, with 37.9% of residents aged 15+ holding such qualifications, including advanced diplomas (10.2%) and certificates (27.7%).
-Educational participation is high at 27.2%, comprising 10.7% in primary education, 8.4% in secondary education, and 2.1% in tertiary education.
+Vocational credentials are prevalent, with 37.9% of residents aged 15+ holding them, including advanced diplomas (10.2%) and certificates (27.7%).
+Educational participation is high, with 27.2% of residents currently enrolled in formal education, comprising 10.7% in primary, 8.4% in secondary, and 2.1% in tertiary education.

 Frequently Asked Questions - Education